mofink/uniswap/README.md

 # uniswap

-This project was developed and tested on Centos 7
+This project was developed and tested using gcc13/Centos 7

 To build, invoke ./build.sh